 When an account is blocked, the main password as well as any App passwords you were using stop working.
 Access to your data is also revoked for all sites, programs, and mobile apps.
-This way both you and the hacker can no longer access your account via Yandex websites or various apps.
+This way, neither you nor the hacker can access your account via Yandex websites or apps.

 Yandex automatically checks your account activity.
 Is a message sent from your inbox spam?
 Was there a suspicious authorization, etc.?

-If you clearly couldn't have performed such actions yourself (for example, you logged in to your account from both Vladivostok and Moscow within an hour), then your account will be automatically blocked.
+If it becomes apparent you couldn't have performed certain actions yourself (for example, log in to your account from both Vladivostok and Moscow within an hour), your account will be automatically blocked.
 To unblock it, change your password.

 The password is publicly available

 To check this, Yandex uses a password database which it constantly updated.
 It contains passwords that somehow became publicly available.
 For example, it happens if a virus got into the computer or the same password was used on different sites.

 If Yandex learns that your password is publicly available, it blocks your Yandex ID for security reasons.
 You will only be able to log in to it after changing your password.

 What to do if Yandex asks you to change your password

 This means that you'll have to come up with a new password that only you know.
 Don't use your old password to prevent the hacker from logging in to your account.